jmf-nyu/miap_diglit/docs/mkdir.md

 The `-p` flag makes parent directories as needed.

 ### `-v`
-The '-v' flag prints a message for each created directory.
+The `-v` flag prints a message for each created directory.

 ## Output
 The `mkdir` command has a few different kinds of outputs as described below: